H-pattern ceramic brick walls

 Editor note

 Ceramic brick walls arranged in an H-pattern composition, used on the third floor of Hermès Sanlitun Beijing — the floor housing home collections, leather goods, watches and jewellery.
 Part of a wider interior material palette that includes wood marquetry and lacquered peony-motif walls.
 The H-pattern reads as a typographic brick pattern — a disciplined repetition at architectural scale.
-100 percent locally produced as part of Hermès's decision to source the entire construction from Chinese and Hong Kong-based production ecosystems.
-The material carries the interior design of the third-floor murmurations gesture — a geometric flock-of-birds interpretation extending the birdcage concept from exterior into interior.
-Specification is a local fabrication rather than an off-the-shelf brick system.
+The material carries the interior design of the third-floor murmurations gesture — a geometric flock-of-birds interpretation extending the birdcage concept from exterior into interior. **Reference only:** 100 percent locally produced as part of Hermès's decision to source the entire construction from Chinese and Hong Kong-based production ecosystems — not commercially specifiable through international supply chains.
+A specifier outside that local Beijing supply network cannot acquire the same brick; the entry exists for editorial reference rather than procurement.

 Specification notes